 - Intellisense and autocomplete are not supported for .Net framework

-You can download this IDE from Microsoft’s official website dedicated for Visual Code.
+You can download Visual Studio Code from Microsoft’s official website dedicated for Visual Code.

-Pycharm is one of my favorite IDE for python programming and is my main daily driver for programming.
+Pycharm is one of my favourite IDE for programming and is my main daily driver for programming.

 PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
 It is developed by the Czech company JetBrains.